-By making your Christmas fruit cake early – up to three months before the big day – it allows you to keep returning to ‘feed’ your cake with whisky, brandy or another popular liqueur.
-Allowing your Christmas cake to mature means the day you serve your cake to friends, you’ll receive even more compliments!
+By making your Christmas cake early – up to three months before the big day – it allows you to keep returning to ‘feed’ your cake with whisky, brandy or another popular liqueur.
+Allowing your Christmas cake to mature means the day you serve your cake to friends, you’ll receive even more compliments.

 Here you’ll find plenty of easy, traditional Christmas cake recipes that are packed with delicious dried fruit.
 It’s the cake decorating that you can labour over, deciding exactly what theme your cake will take!
 If you prefer, you can leave off the icing too, but we think there’s something very impressive about a beautifully iced Christmas cake – guests will be impressed by not only how beautiful it is, but how delicious too!